X-MAS SALE! 12% OFF! Discount Code: HappyHolidays

 • 80 times the protein

-Generally, drinking 1 cup of matcha is equivalent to drinking 10 cups of sencha, when it comes to nutrients.
+Generally, drinking 1 cup of matcha is equivalent to drinking 10 cups of sencha in terms of nutrients.
 For example, when we drink sencha, we only drink the tea leaves infused in the brew.
 With matcha powder, we are consuming the whole tea leaf.

 matcha latte